WeaveSolutions/Template/docs/Tailwind + Shadcn/TailwindShadcnUI.md

 Since Shadcn UI components are web-focused:
 - Use them primarily in Next.js components.
 - For mobile (Expo), rely on React Native components styled with Tailwind via NativeWind.
+- For desktop (Tauri), use standard Tailwind classes similar to Next.js.
 - Create platform-specific rendering logic if a component needs to appear on both web and mobile:
   ```tsx
   import { Platform } from 'react-native';